« Happy Holidays! | Main | Rat Race Book Club »

 If you've never heard of them, I'm not surprised.
 They're an American band, but huge in Europe.
 I really have no idea why they haven't seemed to have caught on here.
 (If you want a notch up with the youngin's, tell 'em you like Scissor Sisters.
 The "kids" who work at our stores were very impressed.)

 We first heard one of their albums when we were on Captain Dave's boat in Lake Minnetonka on our Queenly trip.
 He was blarring it over the stereo while we cruised.

-Their big song at the time was Filthy/Gorgeous, and with lyrics like these, how could I not feel the love?
+The Vegas concert was utterly fabulous.
 The Palm, however, was another story.

 We had taken a very early flight from Denver, so I wanted to nap in the afternoon, as I knew we'd be up late for the concert.
 (Oy.
 I guess it's come to that.)
 I specifically asked for a quiet room.
 They put us on the 14th floor.
 I figured that would be fine and it was, until we entered the room and the walls and furniture started pounding - along with my head.